jjvanzon/JJs-Music-Production-2020-2024/README.md

     - [x] Break down: first louder one, then one of the quieter ones.
     - [x] Proper fading at the end.
     - [x] ~~Last transition from loud synth part to loud whistle part is 'weird' perhaps use original synth pattern's 3rd variation.~~ \> Everything changed.
 Not sure what this applies to anymore.
+    - [x] Announcing chords in all the right places.
     - [ ] 2nd loud synth a pattern too many?
+Or too little now?
     - [ ] Restore most of original order in the middle.
-    - [ ] Announcing chords in all the right places.
 - [ ] Details:
     - [x] Violin intro: shorter
     - [x] Violin intro: off-beat 2nd half